When I tried to convert Google Chat Bot responses to rich text, I ended up having to deal with the HTML restrictions of Cards V2

 Failed Red #d93025 ❌ An error occurred

-Colors are chosen from Google's Material Design palette.
-The combination of <font color> + <b> + emoji makes status lines instantly distinguishable from plain text ones.
+The colors are chosen from Google's Material Design palette.
+The combination of <font color> + <b> + emoji makes the status line instantly distinguishable from plain text.

 Testing: Detecting Leaked Unsupported Tags

-In testing the conversion engine, in addition to individual conversion tests, I wrote tests to verify that unsupported tags do not leak into the output.
+In addition to individual conversion tests, I wrote a test to verify that no unsupported tags leak into the output.

 class TestNoUnsupportedTags: